kiskander/LC-hcloud-proposal/README.md

 **Introduction to DNS Global Site Load Balancing** One concept that needs to be taught that's important in the hybrid cloud world is DNSGSL, how do you tell traffic to go where when you have have redundant deployment of your application.
 DNS Global Site load balance like Hashicrop Console or something similar can be a focus here.

 **Getting Started with Terraform** This section of the course is a big topic area that should be focused on.
 Terraform allows for seamless deployment of hybrid cloud.
 When talking about Terraform we need to focus on the HCL as a language, teach the syntax as well as the usability of Terraform + configuration.
-This should be a hands on , follow the instructor kind of low code session. we should also touch on how this ties in with Cisco and its products as it will be a good segway into the next topics
+This should be a hands on , follow the instructor kind of low code session. we should also touch on how this ties in with Cisco and its products as it will be a good segue into the next topics

 **Deep dive into Private Cloud components** Here is where Cisco is a key player in hybrid cloud. this is where we start talking about Intersight and its features. this portion of the course should focus on topics like: What is Intersight (Tour du Monde), Why is it a key player in cloud Orchestration?
 We then deep dive on the key features of Intersight that allows for hybrid cloud integration things like Intersight Assist, IKS .. etc  Deep diving into this content should cover deployment, configuration.